kanekop/another-hour-gen2-Claude/README.md

     * **Analog Display:** The hands move at normal speed.
 The yellow APH sector (pie) appears, starting from the 12 o'clock mark, indicating the total duration of the APH period.
 If this period exceeds 12 hours, a red indicator line will show the "final" end point on the 12-hour dial.
     * **Theme:** The page switches to a dark theme.
 * **Timezone:** Select your desired timezone to base all calculations on its local real time.

+### APH Graph Demo (Visualizing Personalized Another Hour)
+* **Access:** Navigate to `/pages/aph-graph-demo.html` (also accessible via a link on the landing page, if added).
+* **Objective:** This demo page provides a side-by-side visual comparison of a standard 24-hour real-time day (left graph) and a dynamically adjustable "Another Hour" (APH) day (right graph).
+It helps in understanding how the user-defined "Normal APH Day Duration" impacts the allocation of time between the "Normal Period" and the "APH Period."
+* **How to Use:**
+    1. Locate the slider labeled "Normal APH Day Duration" at the bottom of the page.
+    2. Drag the slider to set the desired length for the normal part of the APH day (from 0 minutes to 24 hours).
+    3. Observe the real-time changes:
+        * The text readouts for "Normal APH Day Duration" and the resulting "Another Hour Duration" will update.
+        * The APH graph (right side) will dynamically adjust the heights of its orange (Normal Period) and red (APH Period) blocks.
+        * The Y-axis helper labels ("AH 0", "AH 6", etc.) and the red horizontal line on the APH graph will shift to reflect the new APH day structure.
+* **Key Observations:**
+    * Setting "Normal APH Day Duration" to 0 will make the entire APH graph red (all APH Period), with the "AH 24" line ryzy the top, aligned with "AH 0".
+    * The Y-axis labels ("AH 0", etc.) are now larger for improved clarity.
+    * The spacing between the two graphs has been reduced to facilitate a closer comparison.

 ## Technical Details